Education & Special Education

 Ms. St. Florian is a Partner at Murphy, Hesse, Toomey & Lehane, LLP, and is a member of the firm’s Special Education Law Group.
 Ms. St. Florian represents school districts in all aspects of special education litigation, from administrative hearings at the Massachusetts Bureau of Special Education Appeals (BSEA) through to all levels of judicial appeal.
 In addition, Ms. St. Florian frequently presents workshops on issues regarding special education, Section 504 of the Rehabilitation Act, state and federal student record Read More

-Ms. Spatafore is an associate attorney with the firm.
+Ms. Spatafore is a partner with the firm.
 She practices primarily in the labor and employment area, representing both public and private clients.
 Ms. Spatafore also handles education issues.
 Ms. Spatafore has represented clients before a number of courts and administrative tribunals at both the state and federal level.
-Ms. Spatafore regularly advises clients on a variety of issues related to labor and employment, represents clients on issues related to collective bargaining, grievances, and arbitrations, and has conducted numerous Read More
+Ms. Spatafore regularly advises clients on a variety of issues related to labor and employment, represents clients on issues related to collective bargaining, grievances, and arbitrations, and has conducted numerous workplace Read More

 Ms. Tate has been practicing law since 1978.
 She practices primarily in the areas of labor and education law.
 Her practice in the area of education covers the spectrum of issues related to education including student discipline, special education, Education Reform, due process rights of teachers and other school employees, and other employment matters, academic freedom and civil rights.
 She also participates in the collective bargaining process on behalf of her education clients.
-She has served as counsel to over 60 school committees and private schools, providing Read More
+She has served as counsel to over Read More

 Join Our Newsletter